 Under the license agreements with Menarini, Endo and Sanofi, avanafil is expected to be commercialized in over 100 countries worldwide.
 For all three license agreements collectively, we have the potential to earn up to \$461.0 million in license and milestone payments, in addition to royalty revenue.
-Through June 30, 2015, we have received approximately \$117.5 million in license and milestone payments, plus royalties.
+Through September 30, 2015, we have received approximately \$117.5 million in license and milestone payments, plus royalties.
 In addition, we are currently in discussions with potential collaboration partners to market and sell STENDRA for our other territories, including Latin America, in which we do not currently have a commercial collaboration.

 On September 18, 2014, the FDA approved a supplemental new drug application (sNDA) for STENDRA.
-STENDRA is now the only FDA-approved ED medication indicated to be taken as early as approximately 15 minutes before sexual activity.
+STENDRA is now indicated to be taken as early as approximately 15 minutes before sexual activity.
 Additionally, on January 23, 2015, the EC adopted a commission implementing decision amending the marketing authorization for SPEDRA (avanafil).
-SPEDRA is now the first and only ED medication approved in the EU that is indicated to be taken as needed approximately 15 to 30 minutes before sexual activity.
+SPEDRA is now indicated to be taken as needed approximately 15 to 30 minutes before sexual activity.